-If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
-All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
+If a student feels that the School has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints considered by the Commission must be in written form, include as much detail as possible, supporting documentation, if available, and the complainant's name and contact information.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002 (202) 336-6780, (202) 842-2593 (fax) www.acics.org
+Accrediting Council for Independent Colleges and Schools 750 1st Street NE, Suite 980 Washington, DC 20002 (202) 336-6780